 So Joseph got up and, taking the child and his mother with him, left that night for Egypt, where he stayed until Herod was dead.
 This was to fulfil what the Lord had spoken through the prophet:

 Herod was furious on realising that he had been fooled by the wise men, and in Bethlehem and its surrounding district he had all the male children killed who were two years old or less, reckoning by the date he had been careful to ask the wise men.
 Then were fulfilled the words spoken through the prophet Jeremiah:

 because they are no more.”
 (Mt 2:13–18, NJB)

-On seeing baby Jesus, the three wise men, “falling to their knees they did him homage.
+On coming close to baby Jesus, the wise men were filled with joy and, “falling to their knees they did him homage.
 Then, opening their treasures, they offered him gifts of gold and frankincense and myrrh.”
-What treasures can you bring to Jesus in adoration?

 The return to Nazareth